-Cat Hyperthyroidism is a common illness in cats over 10 years of age.
+Cat hyperthyroidism is a common illness in cats over 10 years of age.
 It is the result of an increase in the production of thyroid hormones from the thyroid glands.
-The thyroid glands sit at the back of the cat’s neck and they are responsible for regulating a lot of the processes throughout the body.
+The thyroid glands sit at the back of the cat’s neck and they are responsible for regulating many of the processes throughout the body.

 This illness is one of the most common in older cats and it’s not very often that it is seen in cats under seven years of age.
 The thyroid hormone helps control the cat’s metabolic rate and when the thyroid isn’t working properly cats will burn energy too fast which means that they tend to eat a lot but at the same time suffer weight loss.

 The symptoms of cat hyperthyroidism include an increased appetite accompanied by weight loss.
 The cat may also have increased thirst and an increased heart rate.
 They may also seem restless and irritable.
 At the same time some cats with this disease may seem weak and lethargic.
 Vomiting and diarrhoea can also occur.